numenta/nupic.core-legacy/external/win32/README.md

 Next, perform some housekeeping tasks on the Apr directories by renaming them

 apr-1.5.1 to apr
-apr-util-1.5.3 to apr-util
+apr-util-1.5.4 to apr-util
 apr-iconv-1.2.1 to apr-iconv

-**Note**: The apr-iconv library gets used by the other libraries.

-Make sure that all these library sub-directories are correct.
-Depending on how you extract the gzip/zip files into the build directory, you may end up with, for example, pcre-8.35/pcre-8.35/..
+Make sure that all these sub-directories are correct.
+Depending on how you extract the gzip/zip files into the build/directory, you may end up with, for example, pcre-8.35/pcre-8.35/..

 ## CMake building the external libraries

 Each one has a CMakeList.txt that allows for the use of the Windows version of CMake.
 The CMake-GUI application **must** be used for all these external projects.
 The Windows version of CMake is the only versions that supports Visual Studio generators.
-Plus it is easy to make needed tweaks to the build environments, e.g. 'CMAKE_INSTALL_PREFIX'
+Plus it makes it easy to make tweaks to the build environments, e.g. changing 'CMAKE_INSTALL_PREFIX'

 Configure each one with the generator that matches your installed IDE.

-Open each solution file (.sln) in your VS IDE and rebuild the solution.
+Open each solution file (.sln) in your VS IDE in alphabetical order of each external project.
+Using Rebuild Solution, followed by 'Build Only' on the INSTALL project for each solution. ***Remember** to set the solution configuration in the Configuration Manager to Release.

+**Note**: The apr-iconv library gets used by the other libraries.
+So you won't find a .sln file in the app-iconv directory.

-### Example external library CMake build
+### Example CMake build - Apache Portable Runtime (APR)

 For example, the Apr (1.5.1) project;
   - Run CMake-GUI (3.0.1)